Assistant Director, Program Support

-Lisa is responsible for training and supporting staff in their use of the on-line reporting system.
 Originally from Michigan, she worked as an agriculture agent and then a district livestock specialist in Ohio and Michigan for seven years prior to her move to New Hampshire.
 Her educational background is in animal science, agricultural education, and more recently higher education.

 - Disciplinary differences among faculty in how they view and carry out engaged scholarship projects

 - Doctor of Philosophy (PhD) Higher Education, University of New Hampshire, 2009

 - Masters of Science (MS) Agricultural and Extension Education Michigan State University, 1996